ClinicalCardiovascEngGroup/SSM/README.md

 This Matlab code was created by Dr. Jan Bruse and Dr. Benedetta Biffi in 2017.
-It consists of a Matlab GUI interface calling two other free softwares responsible for the PCA and the shapes registration: Deformetrica 4.2 (http://www.deformetrica.org/) and VMTK 1.4 (http://www.vmtk.org/) to allow a smooth experience of the user with statitiscal shape modelling.
+It consists of a Matlab GUI interface calling two other free softwares responsible for the PCA and the shapes registration: Deformetrica 4.2 (http://www.deformetrica.org/) and VMTK 1.4 (http://www.vmtk.org/) to allow a smooth experience of the user with statistical shape modelling.

 SSM is a tool to compute averaged shape and its variations within a coherent family of geometries (or training set).
 It is based on the assumption that each shape of the family is a deformed version of a reference shape.
 It uses Principal Component Analysis (PCA) on a set of landmark points to describe the shape of an object.